 Baidu Translate is a Chinese app similar to Google Translate, offering text, voice, and image translation.
 It’s widely used in China and can be very accurate.

-• Confused Look: If you don’t understand something, a confused expression can signal the other person to try explaining in a different way.
+If you don’t understand something, showing that you’re confused can help the other person try to explain it in a different way.

-• Numbers: Learning hand signals for numbers can be useful when shopping or negotiating prices.
-For example, showing one finger means “one,” two fingers mean “two,” and so on.
+Numbers: Knowing how to show numbers with your hands can help you when you’re shopping or haggling over prices.
+To give an example, one finger means “one,” two fingers means “two,” and so on.

-Travelers often find that a combination of basic Mandarin phrases, translation apps, and body language can effectively bridge communication gaps.
-For example, a traveler might use Google Translate to ask for directions, supplemented by pointing and gesturing to clarify their route.
+People who are traveling often find that simple Mandarin phrases, translation apps, and body language can help them communicate.
+For instance, a traveler could use Google Translate to ask for directions and then point and gesture to make their way clear.

 Discover Beyond the Classic China